mikeyPower/final-year-group-project/README.txt

             4. add_to_total_raised( <ADD CUSTOM AMOUNT> )
        3.When you enter your amount, you will see that the amount raised updates to the new amount on the website.

-Feature Number 4 Create Event:
+Feature Number 4 Administrator Create Event :
 Steps:
       1. Navigate and click on "Event" in the navigation bar
       2. Click "Add Event"